 That scene wasn't even in the original script for the episode.
 In director Jay Sandrich's commentary, he mentions that the episode was originally supposed to end with Theo's joke after the discussion, but the episode ended up being too short.

-Cliff being taken out by Denise and Vanessa while trying to break up the two of them fighting.
+Cliff being taken out by Denise and Vanessa while trying to break up the two of them fighting over Denise's sweater.

 "This is Dr. Huxtable!
 I delivered some of you!
 I'm a parent, and a taxpayer!
 I'm also the only adult who will sue little children!"
 The kids pelt him with snowballs anyway, so he retaliates with his own snowballs and garbage-lid shield.